 RSE is about the emotional, social and cultural development of students, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.

 RSE involves a combination of sharing information, and exploring issues and values.

-RSE is not about the promotion of sexual activity.
+RSE is not about the promotion of sexual activity or particular lifestyles and identities.

 4. CURRICULUM